Ryan Holiday: Life Is Too Short to Be a Bootlicker

 And his justification was not particularly well thought out.

 I think he was just like, Trump is very undervalued by the market.
-And if it turns out to be right, that's a good good bet.
+And if it turns out to be right, that's a good bet.

 But if you look at from there to here, right, that's the brain-destroying experience.
-Like when you make a bet and everyone else thinks it's dumb, this happens to entrepreneurs, artists all the time.
+Like when you make a bet and everyone else thinks it's dumb, this happens to entrepreneurs, artists, all the time.

 You do something and everyone tells you it's a terrible idea.
 And then it turns out it was a good idea.

-the value of your subsequent ideas.
+How do you then calibrate the value of your subsequent ideas?
 You now have a very real reason to doubt anyone's criticisms, warnings, advice.

 And sometimes they're just, you really are about to drive your car off a cliff.
 And this is Trump himself.

-And obviously, it's people that bet on him, but it's Trump himself.
+And obviously, it's the people that bet on him, but it's Trump himself.

 He didn't think he was going to win in 2016.

-And so now, how could somebody, how could he have any advice?
+And so now how could somebody, how could he have any advice?

 That's why he bristled at having the close advisors the first term that told him he was wrong all the time.
 Because he was like, what do you guys know?

 You're all the same people that told me that I should drop out after the Access Hollywood tape or told me that I had no chance.

 And so now

 And just because your contrarian bet turned out to be right, it doesn't actually mean that it was a good bet, right?

-Like if I spin the chamber on a, on a revolver and then I pull the trigger and I don't die.
-That doesn't mean that I knew better, right?
+Like if I spin the chamber on

+a revolver and then I pull the trigger and I don't die, that doesn't mean that I knew better, right?
 It just means I put my life in my hands.

-Like by every metric, he should have resigned after the Access Hollywood tape because he debased and humiliated himself and rendered himself unfit to be the president of the United States.
+Like, by every metric, he should have resigned after the Access Hollywood tape because he debased and humiliated himself and rendered himself unfit to be the president of the United States.

 Now, whether it was disqualifying to win an election with, you know, by a razor-thin margin is actually a different discussion about whether you should have done that or not.

 This is where ego is so critical.
-Like ego can very often learn the very wrong lesson from events that have happened because it filters it through what it wants to be true.
+Like, ego can very often learn the very wrong lesson from events that have happened because it filters it through what it wants to be true.

-When Elon Musk takes all of his money from PayPal and he dumps it into this rocket company, all his friends stage like literally an AA style intervention.
+When Elon Musk takes all of his money from PayPal and he dumps it into this rocket company, all his friends stage like literally an AA-style intervention.
 Like, you cannot do this.

 You will lose all of your money.